AyushKoul124/ARP-NETWORK-SCANNER/README.md

 # 🖧 ARP Network Scanner

-A simple Python-based **ARP network scanner** that discovers devices on your local network by sending broadcast requests and collecting replies.
+A Python-based **ARP network scanner** that discovers devices on your local network by sending broadcast requests and collecting replies.

 ---